TheZeroHz/DiptiBraille/README.md

 - [Sudipa Saha](https://github.com/Sudipa45): Sudipa's significant contributions in designing crucial algorithms, along with her unwavering support and proficiency in merging code, have played a pivotal role in shaping the project's development and direction.

 - [Mahareen Afroj](https://github.com/maharinafroj): Mahareen's instrumental role in communication and outreach efforts has been invaluable, fostering connections critical to the project's outreach.
+- [BUBT](https://www.bubt.edu.bd/): The Bangladesh University of Business and Technology (BUBT) has provided essential financial support through its Student Fund, enabling the realization of Dipti Braille.
+This support underscores BUBT's commitment to fostering innovation and accessibility in education and technology.We extend our sincere gratitude to BUBT

 - [Md.
-Saifur Rahman](https://www.bubt.edu.bd/department/member_details/80) (Chairman of BUBT) and [Dr. Muhammad Fayyaz Khan](https://eee.bubt.edu.bd/faculty-members/dr-muhammad-fayyaz-khan) (Vice-Chancellor of BUBT): Their steadfast financial and moral support have been the cornerstone of DiptiBraille's journey, ensuring its realization and impact.
+Saifur Rahman](https://www.bubt.edu.bd/department/member_details/80) (Chairman of BUBT) and [Dr. Muhammad Fayyaz Khan](https://eee.bubt.edu.bd/faculty-members/dr-muhammad-fayyaz-khan) (Vice-Chancellor of BUBT): Their steadfast moral support have been the cornerstone of DiptiBraille's journey, ensuring its realization and impact.

 # External Libraries We have Used
 - [gpio_viewer](https://github.com/thelastoutpostworkshop/gpio_viewer) by [charlesgiguere](https://github.com/charlesgiguere)